Phone:

 Now, let’s explore the major drawbacks of PPF for cars.

-- Exposure to sun and UV rays can also damage PPF.
+• Exposure to the sun and UV rays can also damage PPF.

 What Is Ceramic Coating?